eosnetworkfoundation/eosio-plus/subgroups/SoftwareDevelopment/objectives.md

    - How well do we document?
 - More frequent now due to full pipeline of features and bug fixes
   - Two feature releases per year is the current target

+## Commenters, Issue Triage and how they are handled.
+What access?